Forget to Know, Remember to Use: Context-Aware Unlearning for Large Language Models: Revisiting and Measuring Existing Unlearning Methods

 \paragraph{Metrics.}

-We evaluate for these two tasks using \emph{ROUGE-L} and \emph{LLM-Judge} scores (see template in Appendix~\ref{sec:exp_config}), which directly capture answer quality in both Direct and Contextual QA, reflecting real-world use.
+We evaluate for these two tasks using \emph{ROUGE-L} and \emph{LLM-Judge} scores (see template in Appendix~\ref{sec:exp_config}).
+We further validate LLM-Judge with a human-agreement study in Appendix~\ref{app:human_agreement}.
+These metrics directly capture answer quality in both Direct and Contextual QA, reflecting real-world use.
 Both metrics range from 0 to 1, with higher values indicating better quality.
 We omit probability-based metrics that have been used to measure memorization in prior work, as our goal is to assess answer quality in context-rich settings rather than raw memorization.
 In particular, a high probability does not necessarily indicate memorization, as it may simply reflect reproduction of the provided context.
-We also follow TOFU~\citep{touvron2023llama} in reporting \emph{model utility}, an aggregate metric that evaluates performance on non-forget-set data.
+We also follow TOFU~\citep{mainitofu} in reporting \emph{model utility}, an aggregate metric that evaluates performance on non-forget-set data.
 Ideally, an unlearned model should achieve low Direct QA scores on the forget set, high Contextual QA scores, and high model utility.

 \paragraph{Findings.} Consistent with results in prior studies on Direct QA, we observe that RMU, NPO, and UNDIAL offer the best utility–forgetting trade-off, with RMU performing strongest overall (see Appendix~\ref{sec:directqa_appendix} for detailed results).
 However, our primary focus is on the \textbf{new Contextual QA setting}, which evaluates how models handle forgotten knowledge when it is explicitly provided at inference time.
 Here, we report results for the 5\% forget set and provide ablations for the 1\% and 10\% settings in Section~\ref{sec: ab_fs}.
 Figure~\ref{fig:contextual-results-5pct} shows the evolution of model utility, ROUGE-L, and LLM-Judge scores across training epochs for the two evaluated models.